How to Coordinate White Appliances with Cabinets and Countertops

 Undoubtedly, stainless steel is the most popular finish for kitchen appliances with black coming in 2nd place and white, well, white squeaks in right before almond and avocado – YES I SAID IT, I DID!

-And while white might not be the top contender in the appliance world, personally, I like white appliances and the low contrast, fresh appeal they offer to kitchens.
-However the problem is that white appliances can be more challenging to decorate with as the options are limited with regard to finding the ideal cabinet and countertop colours.
+And while white might not be the top contender in the appliance world, personally, I like white appliances (especially the newer modern style) and the low contrast, fresh appeal they offer to kitchens.
+However, the problem is that white appliances can be more challenging to decorate with as the options are limited with regard to finding the ideal cabinet and countertop colours.

 So, what do you do when you have white appliances and want something beyond ordinary?
 You read about these great ideas (I am a bossy lil’ ginger you know…)